hopez13/aosp_kernel_build/kleaf/docs/api_reference/kernel.md

 -Ihdrs_a
 # x is already included, skip
 -Ihdrs_b

+# 3.4. includes from kernel_build and base_kernel
+-Idevice
+-Ibase
 ```

 A dependent module automatically gets #1.1, #1.3, #3.1, #3.3, in this order.
 For example: